-Review: How to Tame a Dragon by Lila Mina
+Review: The Goshawk and the One-Eyed Dragon by Lila Mina

 I love Lila Mina’s Temper Series featuring older POC characters.
 My review tells you how queer paranormal romance How to Tame a Dragon holds up to it.